ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 you could implement a unit test for ``is_consonant``.

-Security Considerations
+Security considerations
 -----------------------

-Security, an ongoing process involving people and practices, ensures application confidentiality, integrity, and availability [#]_.
+Security, an ongoing process involving people and practices, ensures app confidentiality, integrity, and availability [#]_.
 Any library should be secure and implement good practices that avoid or mitigate possible security risks.
 This is especially relevant in libraries that request user input (such as web services).
 Because security is a broad topic, you should review this useful Python-specific resource: